 This section contains historical national accounts data stretching back to 1086.
 The main sources for the historical data are the Broadberry, Campbell, Klein, Overton and van Leeuwen (2015), study of British Economic Growth, 1270-1870 and the Studies in National Income and Expenditure of the United Kingdom series by the Department of Applied Economics in Cambridge, particularly the contributions of Feinstein (1972) and Sefton and Weale (1995) who produce complete set of accounts for the period 1855-1965 and 1920-1990 respectively.
 This is supplemented by official national accounts data from 1948 from ONS under various systems of accounts.
-Section III of the Bank of England’s Millennium Dataset produces continuous historical time series from these different sources using particular assumptions.
+Section III of the Bank of Englandโs Millennium Dataset produces continuous historical time series from these different sources using particular assumptions.
 This is backed up by various digitised documentation on sources and methods and the complete set of Blue Books going back to 1941.

-The first four datasets here represent estimates of British and UK National accounts data back to 1270 with the kind permission of the authors, the Faculty of Economics at the University of Cambridge and Cambridge University Press:
+The first four datasets here represent estimates of British and UK National accounts data back to 1270 based on academic research and have been made available with the kind permission of the authors, the Faculty of Economics at the University of Cambridge and Cambridge University Press:- British Economic Growth Dataset 1270-1870 (xls) from Steve Broadberry, Bruce Campbell, Alex Klein, Mark Overton and Bas van Leeuwen, British Economic Growth 1270-1870

 - Feinstein (1972) National Income Expenditure and Output of the United Kingdom 1855-1965 (xls).
-These are the data tables from Charles Feinstein's (1972) volume National Income, Expenditure and Output of the UK 1855-1965 and are also available in pdf.
+These are the data tables from Professor Charles Feinstein's (1972) volume National Income, Expenditure and Output of the UK 1855-1965 and are also available in pdf.
 These are reproduced with the kind permission of the Faculty of Economics at the University of Cambridge and Professor Feinstein's family

 - The estimates for capital formation, gross and net capital stocks and net trade were subsequently revised by Charles Feinstein in a joint study edited with Sidney Pollard.
 These data supersede those in the 1972 volume and are available in the spreadsheet Studies in Capital Formation in the United Kingdom 1750-1920 (xls).

-- Sefton and Weale - Balanced National Accounts Estimates 1920-1990 (xls) by James Sefton and Martin Weale, from Reconciliation of National Income and Expenditure.
-Balanced Estimates of National Income for the United Kingdom, 1920–1990, © Cambridge University Press 1995
+- Sefton and Weale - Balanced National Accounts Estimates 1920-1990ย (xls) by James Sefton and Martin Weale, from Reconciliation of National Income and Expenditure.
+Balanced Estimates of National Income for the United Kingdom, 1920โ1990, ยฉ Cambridge University Press 1995

 - Bank of England Millennium of Macroeconomic Data v3.1.
 Headline national accounts series from this dataset are available via FRED

+The Bank of England's vintage database contains monthly vintages of National Accounts data published since January 1990.
+Each vintage shows the data available on the last working day of the month.
+For a subset of the real expenditure variables, a longer history of quarterly vintages is also available.ย The database is available in Microsoft Excel format.
+It is updated every year following the publication of the ONS Blue Book.
+It was last updated in November 2016.
 The 'read me' workbook details the available dataset.
 The data themselves can be found in the other workbooks.
 They all contain a 'menu' worksheet that lists the data available therein.
 Other worksheets contain successive vintages of data for individual series.
 Each vintage is a separate column, with the oldest vintage of data on the far left and the most recent vintage on the far right.
-At the top of each column is the publication date (i.e. the month in which that vintage was published).
+At the top of each column is the publication date (i.e. the month in which that vintage was published).- Read me (xls)

 The following chapters from Feinstein's work on National Income over the period 1855-1965 discuss the sources and methods used in the construction of the estimates in the spreadsheet in the datasets section.
-Permission to reproduce these has kindly been granted by the Faculty of Economics at the University of Cambridge and Professor Feinstein's family.
+Permission to reproduce these has kindly been granted by the Faculty of Economics at the University of Cambridge and Professor Feinstein's family.- Contents

 - Chapter 1 - Introduction and Summary Tables